Costa Rica leftist easily wins presidential run-off

 | SAN JOSE, Costa Rica

-SAN JOSE, Costa Rica A center-left academic who has never held elected office easily won Costa Rica's presidential election on Sunday, ousting the graft-stained ruling party from power after its candidate quit campaigning a month ago.

-Former diplomat Luis Guillermo Solis, of the Citizen Action Party (PAC), won with around 78 percent of votes by tapping in to public anger at rising inequality and government corruption scandals.
+Former diplomat Luis Guillermo Solis, of the Citizen Action Party (PAC), won more than three-quarters of votes by tapping in to public anger at rising inequality and government corruption scandals.

-His win dislodges a two-party dynasty that has governed the coffee-producing country for decades.
-It is also another victory for Latin America's center-left parties, which have steadily gained ground across the region in recent years.

-"More than 1 million Costa Ricans have said yes to change," Solis told thousands of cheering supporters waving red-and-yellow party flags on Sunday night.
-"We need to shift away from ... a violence expressed in poverty, in inequality and in the utterly perverse form of corruption."

 In a bizarre twist, his rival Johnny Araya of the ruling National Liberation Party (PLN) announced last month he was halting his campaign as polls showed him with little or no chance of catching Solis.

-Araya remained on the ballot as required by the constitution and his party continued to campaign, but a heavy defeat looked inevitable.
+Araya remained on the ballot as required by the constitution and his party continued to campaign, but he faced a heavy defeat.

 Solis had 77.88 percent of the vote with returns in from 94 percent of polling booths, Costa Rica's election tribunal said.
 Araya had just 22.12 percent of the vote, and quickly conceded defeat.